Leonid Rozhetskin

-Leonid Borisovich Rozhetskin (Леонид Борисович Рожецкин, born August 4, 1966; disappeared March 16, 2008) was a financier and lawyer who went missing under suspicious circumstances after disappearing from his village in Jūrmala, Latvia.
+Leonid Borisovich Rozhetskin (Леонид Борисович Рожецкин, born August 4, 1966; disappeared March 16, 2008) was an American financier and lawyer who went missing under suspicious circumstances after disappearing from his village in Jūrmala, Latvia.
 In 2013, remains found nearby the year before were confirmed to be Rozhetskin's.

 Early life and education

 Rozhetskin was born in 1966 to a Jewish family in Leningrad, Soviet Union; he and his mother Elvira emigrated to the United States in 1980, where he became a U.S. citizen.
 Rozhetskin was a "brilliant student", winning scholarships to Columbia University, where he graduated with distinction.
 In 1990, Rozhetskin graduated cum laude from Harvard Law School.

 Rozhetskin received a Certificate of Distinction in Teaching from Harvard University, for teaching Harvard and Radcliffe undergraduates during the 1989-90 academic year.

 Legal career

 Rozhetskin began his legal career as a law clerk for Judge Stephen V. Wilson, a federal judge in Los Angeles, California; he then joined the law firm White & Case.

 At the age of 26, Rozhetskin returned to Russia, first as a lawyer at White & Case's Moscow office, and then as the head of his own law firm, representing clients such as the International Finance Corporation (a division of the World Bank), Credit Suisse, Morgan Grenfell and The Moscow Times.